esnet/EScp/README.md

   * Block based interface to transfering data
   * Checksums, Direct I/O, API's.

 EScp is tested on Linux and it has successfully transferred PBs of data and millions of files.
 That being said, this software is under active development and YMMV.
-Please reach out to the EScp with any success or failure stories.
+Please reach out to the EScp developers with any success or failure stories.

 Usage